Tuesday, February 21, 2012

 Divide the dough into 16 equal rounds - roll them all up into nice little balls.

-On a floured surface, roll each ball to form a circle not very thick at all - maybe 1/8 of an inch.
+On a floured surface, roll each ball to form a large thin circle.

 You can stack these with wax paper between them and set them by the stove so they are all nice and handy.